julienmoeys/macrounchained/README.md

 Features
 ============================================================

+*   MACRO In FOCUS / groundwater users just need to use one R command, `macrounchained::``macrounchainedFocusGW_ui()`.
+    The command starts a text user interface that allows the users to obtain a copy of example
+    Excel files for the input-parameters, or to run MACRO In FOCUS simulations after importing input parameters from an Excel file they have prepared.
+It is possible to include multiple scenario, crops and substance parameters sets (with or without metabolites).
+It is also possible to simulate several applications per year and applications every other or every third year.
+The scenario currently included as Châteaudun, the three Swedish scenario (Näsbygård, Önnestad and Krusenberg),
+    and the two Norwegian scenario (Heia and Rustad).

-*   The user need in the first place to export a template `.par`-file (a text file containing the parameters for a MACRO simulation) from MACRO or MACRO In FOCUS, and will use that template as an input for `macrounchained` to modify the substance properties and application patterns (dose, application date, ...).
-For MACRO In FOCUS, the number of application per year and the number of years interval are part of the parameters handled by the package.
+*   MACRO users need in the first place to export a template `.par`-file (a text file containing the parameters for a MACRO simulation) from MACRO, and will use that template as an input for `macrounchained` to modify the substance properties and application patterns (doses and application dates).
-    All other parameters such as those concerting the soil properties, the climate and the crop cannot be modified by `macrounchained`.
+    All other parameters such as those concerting the soil properties, the climate, the crop or the number of applications cannot be modified by `macrounchained`.
-    MACRO In FOCUS users need to export a template `.par`-file for the right scenario and crop before using `macrounchained`.

 *   Several sets of substance properties can be simulated in the same batch (up to 998 sets per batch).
 The sets of substance properties don't need to be related.

-*   Several `.par`-file templates can be used in the same batch of simulations.
+*   For MACRO users, several `.par`-file templates can be used in the same batch of simulations.

 *   **Nth-order metabolites** can be simulated (only limited by the total number of simulations) and several degradation